lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 We commonly train image classification models using [[Categorical Cross-Entropy Loss|Softmax Loss]].
 However, softmax loss does not learn sufficiently discriminative features for face recognition.

 This paper proposes a new supervision signal called [[Center Loss]].
-Center Loss simultaneously learns a center for each class and penalizes the distance between features and class centers.
+Center Loss simultaneously learns a center for each class and penalizes the distance between features and their class centers.

 Center Loss requires training with joint supervision of softmax loss for stability.